jaydeepsahu1609/ResponsiveWebDevelopment-FreeCodeCamp/README.md

 # ResponsiveWebDevelopment-FreeCodeCamp
 This repo contains all the mini front end pages I have made during certification from FreeCodeCamp as a final project submission.
 I have used plain html, css and vanila JS for it.

-## Visit following codepen links to get the output of these pages
+## Visit following codepen links to see the output of these pages

 *1. Tribute Page*